Chapter 1 – The University Faculty

-C. SPEAKING AND VOTING PRIVILEGES.
-All members of the faculty and full-time members of the academic staff may speak at meetings of the faculty, but only members of the university faculty and members of the academic staff holding faculty status (as defined in 1.02. and 1.03.B.) may offer motions, second motions, or vote.
+- Speaking and Voting Privileges.
+All members of the faculty and full-time members of the academic staff may speak at meetings of the faculty, but only members of the university faculty and members of the academic staff holding faculty status (as defined in 1.02. and 1.03.C.) may offer motions, second motions, or vote.

 The agenda for a faculty meeting is prepared by the chancellor in conjunction with the University Committee.
 Matters to be included in the agenda should be submitted to the secretary of the faculty at least two weeks in advance of the meeting.
 All proposals must be submitted in writing and must be accompanied by reports or statements that the secretary of the faculty deems necessary for an understanding of the proposed business.